cshaxu/airent-js/README.md

   - id: 8
     name: isAdmin
     type: boolean
-    strategy: computed_sync # this field is computed from primitive fields without extra data loading
+    strategy: computed # this field is computed from primitive fields without extra data loading
     internal: true # this field will not be exposed to the API response
   - id: 9
     name: chatUsers